carbon-language/carbon-lang/llvm/tools/llvm-mca/README.txt

 Luckily, this is not the most common form of lowering done by the targets, and the vast majority of the MachineInstr are lowered based on the default strategy which preserves the original machine operand sequence.
-This is especially true for x86, where the custom lowering logic always preserves the original (i.e. from the MachineInstr) operand sequence.
+This is especially true for x86, where the custom lowering logic always preserves the original (i.e., from the MachineInstr) operand sequence.

 This tool currently works under the strong (and potentially incorrect)